ithaka/pharos/.changeset/silver-starfishes-look.md

 '@ithaka/pharos': patch
 ---

-Update radio button icon aria-hidden
+Update the radio button SVG icon to use aria-hidden instead of aria-label